PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 A selective UI, where certain global actions can be done, after checking - using checkboxes - in one or multiple Shopping Cart element rows.
 Bulk Actions has the following functionalities:<br>

-- **Select All** - Selects all the shopping cart displayed in the list.
+- **Select All** - selects all the shopping carts, that are Abandoned or Non ordered only.
-- **Unselect All** - checking this option, Prestashop will unselect all the checkboxes in the Shopping Carts list.
+- **Unselect All** - unselects all the checkboxes, that are Abandoned or Non ordered only.
-- **Delete selected** - It deletes the shopping cart selected after validating the validation's modal.
+- **Delete selected** - deletes the shopping cart selected after validating the validation's modal.

 ### Pagination elements UI